-Parents/carers who collect their children in the afternoon should wait in the playground and the children will be escorted out.
+Parents/carers who collect their children in the afternoon should wait at the school gate and the children will be escorted out.

 Encourage your child to respect and obey the Patrol Person.
 His/her safety depends on this in later years.